Km3888/ZeroForge/README.md

 wget https://clip-forge-pretrained.s3.us-west-2.amazonaws.com/exps.zip
 unzip exps.zip
 ```
 This downloads a folder of their experimental results, the only part of which we're interested in is the models subfolder.
-Alternatively, you can get thse initialization weights by trainig CLIP-Forge according to their [instructions](https://github.com/AutodeskAILab/Clip-Forge).
+Alternatively, you can get these initialization weights by trainig CLIP-Forge according to their [instructions](https://github.com/AutodeskAILab/Clip-Forge).

 ## Neural Voxel Renderer